 The first International Women’s Day was observed on March 19, 1911, in four countries: Austria, Denmark, Germany, and Switzerland.

 The next leap forward was in Russia when women’s rights met pacifism.
-Women gathered in 1913 and 1914 to protest against World War I. The movement was amplified in 1917 when 40,000 Russian women and men held big demonstrations and a strike with the call for “bread and peace”.
+Women gathered in 1913 and 1914 to protest against World War I. The movement was amplified in 1917 when 40,000 Russian women and men held big demonstrations and a strike with the call for “bread and peace.”
 In response, they were granted voting rights by the Russian Empire – before their fellow Western suffragists.
-The day of that historic strike has marked 8 March as International Women’s Day.
+The day of that historic strike has marked March 8 as International Women’s Day.

 A day turns into a week, then into a month

 The first “Women’s History Week” was very successful – with presentations in schools, an essay contest, and a parade in Santa Rosa, all celebrating women.
-The following year, she shared the Sonoma experience with The Women’s History Institute at Sarah Lawrence College.
-There, she met historian Gerda Lerner, who was known for introducing the world’s first regular women’s history college course.
+The following year, MacGregor shared the Sonoma experience with The Women’s History Institute at Sarah Lawrence College.
+There, she met historian Gerda Lerner, who was known for introducing the world’s first women’s history college course.
 Lerner was inspired to promote the cause on a national level.

 Only a year later, the lobbying efforts of many saw the idea come to life.
-In February 1980 President Jimmy Carter issued the first Presidential Proclamation declaring the first National Women’s History Week.
+In February 1980, President Jimmy Carter issued the first Presidential Proclamation declaring the first National Women’s History Week.
 “I ask my fellow Americans to recognize this heritage with appropriate activities during National Women’s History Week, March 2-8, 1980.
-I urge libraries, schools, and community organizations to focus their observances on the leaders who struggled for equality”.
+I urge libraries, schools, and community organizations to focus their observances on the leaders who struggled for equality.”